 Messages received by a wireless station for a ship which cannot be delivered for any reasons will be returned to the land wire company from which it was received.

 The personnel of naval wireless stations are required to keep the strictest secrecy in regard to the contents of messages passing through their stations, and they are not permitted to communicate the fact that a message on any particular subject has been received.

-All messages are kept on file, and senders and addressees may obtain copies of

 All messages are kept on file, and senders and addressees may obtain copies of all messages as sent upon request.

 A vessel wishing to communicate with a naval coast station should commence calling when about 100 miles from the station, having first "listened in," to ascertain that she is not interfering with messages being exchanged within her range.
 The power and range of many stations, however, are being rapidly increased, and vessels should note at what distances they hear certain stations working with merchant ships in order that communication may be held over the maximum distance if necessary.
 Calls should not be prolonged beyond fifteen seconds, and should be followed by the letters of the station calling.
 If, after making the call, a ship hears the signal "B K" or "XXXX" made, she should take it to mean that one station communicating with another is being interfered with by her calls, and that she should wait.
+After the station called acknowledges the call, the vessel should report her posi-

-After the station called acknowledges the call, the vessel should report her position.
-The following manner of reporting position, etc., is preferred:
+- After the station caned acknowledges the can, the vessel should report he tion.
+The following manner of reporting position, etc., is preferred: a.

-- a.
 Distance of the vessel from the coast station in nautical miles. b.
 Her true bearing from coast station in degrees, counted from 0 to 360. c.
-Her true course in degrees counted from 0 to 360. - Her true course in degrees, counted from 0 to 360. c. - d.
-Her speed in nautical miles per hour. - The number of messages she desires to transmit.
+Her true course in degrees, counted from 0 to 360. d.
+Her speed in nautical miles per hour. e.
+The number of messages she desires to transmit.
+This will enable the coast station receiving a number of calls from y

-This will enable the coast station receiving a number of calls from various vessels, to determine which one will pass out of range first, in order that that vessel may be permitted to finish her business.
+This will enable the coast station receiving a number of calls from various may be permitted to finish her business.
 When a coast station acknowledges, she may state whether or not she has messages for the ship, and if she cannot communicate further with the ship at that time, the ship will be informed of the length of the time it will be necessary to wait.
 On receiving word to "go ahead" the vessel should send a message as follows: a.
 "H R" or "M S G."

-- b.
-Number of message.
+- Number of message. b.

-- Ship's call letters. с.
+- Ship's call letters.
+C.

 - d.
 Operator's sign.

 - Number of words, excluding address and signature. e.

-- Original station and number, for relayed messages only. f.
+- £.
+Original station and number, for relayed messages only.

 - g.
 Original date, for relayed messages only.

-- h.
+- ħ.
 Route of message.

-- i. -Address.
+- i.
+Address.

-- Message (body). i.
+- Message (body).

-- k.
-Signature.
+- Signature. k.

 In case of long messages, the sending ship should get acknowledgment after every twenty words or thereabouts, before proceeding.

 Communication may be interrupted at any time, and the right of way given to a Government station or vessel, if necessary, or to any vessel in distress, or to send broadcast any important information.